Updated: Dec 30, 2020

 "…get comfortable with building relationships strategically…think of it as an obligation rather than self-promotion."

-I encourage my clients to start by thinking “how can I help this person?” rather than the more self serving “how can I gain from this relationship?”.
-By focusing on helping someone you naturally will build a more authentic and longer-term relationships that mutually benefits both parties.
-This mindset is key to being authentic and distinguishes genuine relationship-building from networking for networking sake.
+I encourage my clients to start by thinking “how can I help this person?” rather than the more self-serving “how can I gain from this relationship?”.
+By focusing on helping someone you naturally will build more authentic and longer-term relationships.
+Relationships that mutually benefits both parties.
+This approach and mindset is essential to being authentic and distinguishes genuine relationship-building from networking for networking sake.